-This blog post will cover all of the must-know tips for new RV owners.
+I will cover all of the must-know RV tips for new owners.
 Continue reading so you can become an informed RV owner and avoid unnecessary problems.

 The first thing you’ll need to do is take inventory of the space where you will be cooking, sleeping, and living.
 Next, take measurements and start doing research to find the best deals on furniture and decoration items for these spaces.

 Keep the things you want to buy small and lightweight.
 The furniture you would put in a house is likely heavier than furniture that you’d put in an RV.
 Most of the time, your RV already has plenty of furniture, and you just need a few decorations to spice it up.

 2) Learn RV Etiquette

 Before you head out on your first RV trip, it’s important to learn how to be a good neighbor.
 If you don’t know the unspoken rules of the campground, you could become everyone’s least favorite camper.

 Things like picking up your trash and not walking through campsites go a long way toward making people glad you are the one parked next to them while camping.